SVG Fundamentals

 Remove

-element to make it responsive.Warning: There are many references to the SVG “viewport” in online resources, relating to the
+widthandheightattributes from andsvgelement to make it responsive.Warning: There are many references to the SVG “viewport” in online resources, relating to the

-attributes and pretend SVG viewports don’t exist (for now). - SVG styles and effects cannot leave the
+widthandheightattributes.
+This is not the same as the browser viewport.
+Save yourself the hassle and just delete thewidthandheightattributes and pretend SVG viewports don’t exist (for now). - SVG styles and effects cannot leave the

-a little larger than the graphic if styles or filter effects are getting clipped.
+viewBox.
+Make yourviewBoxa little larger than the graphic if styles or filter effects are getting clipped.
 It’s easiest to do this in a vector editor like Figma or Illustrator. - The

-attribute is needed if you want to support non-HTML5 browsers (we probably do) or XML parsers (we probably don’t). - SVGOMG:
+xmlnsattribute is needed if you want to support non-HTML5 browsers (we probably do) or XML parsers (we probably don’t). - SVGOMG:

 - Most of the defaults are fine.